mooofin/DOOM_ProceduralEngine/README.md

 # 2D Procedural Adventure

 Welcome to Procedural Adventure!
 This is a simple yet powerful 2D top-down shooter built from the ground up in C++ and SFML.
-The game features an infinitely replayable world, dynamic enemies, and a complete game loop, all built on fundamental data structures and algorithms.
+The game features an infinitely replayable world, dynamic enemies, a cinematic loading screen, and a complete game loop, all built on fundamental data structures and algorithms.

 <img width="1200" height="676" alt="image" src="https://github.com/user-attachments/assets/5e2a82a2-f9a4-4f8b-b053-8c586ca75c84" />

-This project was developed to serve as a practical demonstration of procedural generation and real-time entity management within a game context.
+This project was developed to serve as a practical demonstration of procedural generation, real-time entity management, and advanced graphics techniques within a game context.

 <img width="1920" height="1080" alt="screenshot-1757774764" src="https://github.com/user-attachments/assets/66e6d72f-1829-4b7d-9a53-42dd617e522f" />